(

 With a proper CRM and analysis of intent signals, it is by far the best lead generation for:

-• Specialist consultancies
+• Specialist energy service firms

 • Engineering, manufacturing, and renewables (masculine industries)